 Baby gifts are generously donated for the Hillcrest Church Social Service Program at our Annual Layette Shower .
 We receive so many beautiful items-- hand-made quilts, afghans, receiving blankets and hats, and adorable baby clothes---sleepers, newborn outfits, saques, sweaters, booties, socks, and undershirts.
 Toys and diapers as well.
 We send a big pile of newborn necessities for happy babies and grateful Moms.

-A Taste of Fall was this year's spectacular Fall fundraiser.
+A Taste of Fall was our 2016 spectacular Fall fundraiser.
 Proceeds from this event go to Tech Trek, Local Scholarships, and AAUW Fund.
 Sherrie Moore and Marlene De Laurenti would like to thank Margie and Lou Pruitt for hosting this event in their lovely backyard.
 And a big thanks to the many committee members who helped by providing hearty appetizers, bitesize desserts, hand crafted specialty items, and baskets for our silent auction.
 All of the gift cards, baskets, paintings, jewelry, catered gourmet dinner, hand made wooden trays, quilted placemats, along with the 50/50 raffle, were a big success.
 A beautiful day.
 Great music provided by a local College Park Jazz Band.

 The 2015 Festa Italiana was our Fall Fundraiser at Viano winery in Martinez.
 Proceeds from this event go to AAUW educational funds which provide local and national academic scholarships for women based on achievement and need.

 The SAM Program - Student Art & Music